cncf/glossary/content/en/contributor-ladder/_index.md

 ## 3. Maintainers

 Maintainers are approvers who can also merge PRs.
-Anyone can become a Glossary maintainer (see "Becoming a maintainer").
+Anyone can become a Glossary maintainer (see [Becoming a maintainer](https://glossary.cncf.io/contributor-ladder/#becoming-a-maintainer)).
 There are certain expectations for maintainers, including:

 - Be an active and responsive approver (see above),